Removal of Kevin McCarthy as Speaker of the House: Process and replacement

-Removing the speaker of the House necessitates the use of a motion to vacate.
+The speaker of the House can be removed using a motion to vacate.
 As part of negotiations for McCarthy's speakership, rules were adopted that allowed any single representative to initiate a motion to vacate (without needing any co-sponsors).
 The motion takes the form of a simple resolution.
 The provision had only been used twice in the House of Representatives.
 In 1910, an unsuccessful motion was filed against Joseph G. Cannon.
 In 2015, Representative Mark Meadows proposed a motion to vacate against then-speaker John Boehner, but a vote was not officially called before Boehner resigned.
 A representative must file the resolution and request a vote; as a privileged resolution, the vote must occur within two legislative days.
 A vote may be blocked if the resolution is tabled or sent to a committee.
 If passed, an internal list penned by McCarthy would appoint a speaker pro tempore until a new speaker was named.
 An election would then begin.